skkarthikeyan/node-search-files/README.md

-# searchCreated an App with API for searching a word from the directory.
+# Search a word in directory and return the files containing the search word.
 Used Node.js for creating this application.

 How to Test manually: